Navigation

 The results of a membership survey on ESG matters among IUMI's member associations conducted in December 2019 showed a desire to expand IUMI’s role as an educator and facilitator for ESG issues.
 Over 90% of the respondents said that they were already doing a moderate amount or even a lot of work on sustainability.
 65% viewed ESG topics on IUMI’s agenda to be very important or extremely important and would like IUMI to spend more time and effort on such issues.
 The mandate to include ESG issues on IUMI's agenda could not have been clearer.

-IUMI’s overall role and involvement on ESG matters has been tasked to the ESG Working Group which was set up in 2021.
+IUMI’s overall role and involvement on sustainability matters has been tasked to the ESG Working Group which was set up in 2021.
 The group is in charge of developing a workplan and vision for IUMI’s approach to sustainability.
 The WG identifies ESG topics which are specifically relevant to the global marine insurance industry.
 The purpose of the group is to educate IUMI members and raise awareness about ESG related trends and developments relevant for marine insurers.
 The ESG WG’s focus is to work on tangible and specific topics with direct relevance for IUMI’s membership.

 IUMI's support of UNEP Principles for Sustainable Insurance (PSI)